 There has been a worldwide mentality shift provoked by the idea that, unlike past thinking, access to resources will become limited in the future.
 Industry leaders recognise the long-term ecological benefits compared to the short-term downside associated with necessary investment costs.

 Our company’s foundation is built on making a good product.
 Good in the sense that when producing and consuming, it doesn’t cause harm to individuals (our employees, customers, partners and their families), nor to our community or the world we live in.

-Take a look at some of Theptex’ sustainable and social business practices.
+Take a look at some of Theptex’ sustainable business practices.

 Natural latex comes from the milky fluid in the bark of the rubber tree (Hevea Brasiliensis).
 Tapping a rubber tree to collect the sap will not kill the tree so they continue to neutralise tonnes of CO² for many years to come.

 However, not all rubber tree plantations are evenly sustainable.
 Scientists have linked rubber monoculture to environmental treats such deforestation, reduction in water reserves, soil productivity and biodiversity.
 That is why Theptex chose to obtain the IFOAM certificate for organic rubber crop cultivation, which helps sustain the health of soils, ecosystems, and people.